vietjtnguyen/argagg/README.md

 Installation
 ------------

-There is just a single header file ([`argagg.hpp`](./include/argagg/argagg.hpp)) so you can copy that whereever you want.
+There is just a single required header file ([`argagg.hpp`](./include/argagg/argagg.hpp)) so you can copy that whereever you want.
 If you want to properly install it you can use the CMake script.
-The CMake script exists primarily to build the tests and documentation, but an install target for the header is provided.
+The CMake script exists primarily to build the tests and documentation, but an install target for the header is provided which will install all header files.

 The standard installation dance using CMake and `make` is as follows: